 Graduate students must complete all sections of the on-line application using the link provided below to upload the required documents.
 Uploaded documents should be single-spaced; Arial 12-point font; with one-inch margins.

 - Specific aims/objectives

 - Methods and outcome measures

 - Anticipated completion date (include timeline related to IRB, data collection and analysis, dissertation defense etc.)

 - Cover letter from the applicant with a brief introduction of the research project and stated commitment to an academic position upon completion of their Ph.D. program.
-The cover letter should include reference to current Ph.D. funding and how a CAPCSD scholarship would facilitate completion of the dissertation research (two-pages; double-spaced; 12-point font; one-inch margins).
+The cover letter should include reference to current Ph.D. funding and how a CAPCSD scholarship would facilitate completion of the dissertation research (maximum two pages).

 - Citations/References used for your dissertation research

 - Letter of Support from research advisor signed by the program director.
 The letter should confirm that the applicant will have passed to the candidacy stage (ABD) by June 15, 2024, and indicate the applicant's expected graduation date (maximum two pages).